dkshsingh/OOPs_Concept/README.md

             def func3(self):
                print("This function is in child 2.")

-  ### Hybrid inheritance
+  ### V. Hybrid inheritance
        Inheritance consisting of multiple types of inheritance is called hybrid

   ### code:
            class School: